-Jared Golf, Los Angeles Rams (away vs New York Giants) – Here’s a fact– Over the past four weeks, the Giants defense were ranked 31st against the pass and Janoris Jenkins won’t be playing due to suspension.
+Jared Goff, Los Angeles Rams (away vs New York Giants) – Here’s a fact– Over the past four weeks, the Giants defense were ranked 31st against the pass and Janoris Jenkins won’t be playing due to suspension.
 Let’s not forget that the Rams are No.2 in the league in points per game at 30.3.

 Derek Carr, Oakland Raiders (away vs. Miami Dolphins) – Even though Carr has been a disappointment this fantasy season, he has a good matchup against a pretty bad Dolphins secondary.

 Brett Hundley, Green Bay Packers (home vs. Detroit Lions) – This is how I look at it– Hundley had two weeks to jell with his wide receivers and tight ends.
 Now, it’s Monday night, primetime game at home against the Lions.
 He has to play better than he did in Week 7.

 Kirk Cousins, Washington Redskins (away vs. Seattle Seahawks) – Washington’s offensive line is still in bad shape, and Cousins has been sacked eight times in the past two weeks.
 He’ll be playing without Jamison Crowder and Jordan Reed with hamstring injuries as well.

 Andy Dalton, Cincinnati Bengals (away vs. Jacksonville Jaguars) – Jacksonville’s defense has been great all season and has not allowed a quarterback to score more than 14 Fantasy points in any game.